avogadro-war/Keyring/README.md

 ### Dynamis [D] Tracking
 The addon automatically detects when you enter a Dynamis [D] zone by monitoring zone transitions from specific pre-Dynamis areas.
 When a valid transition is detected, it records the entry time and starts the 60-hour cooldown timer.

+### Empty Hourglass Tracking
+The addon tracks the time value stored in the Empty Hourglass by intercepting 0x02A packets when interacting with the Enigmatic Footprints NPC.
+The hourglass time is displayed in the GUI with a status indicator showing whether it's sufficient to bypass the current Dynamis [D] cooldown.

 ### Persistent Storage
 All timestamps and state information are saved between game sessions, ensuring your tracking continues even after logging out and back in.